La Sagne: Economy

 In 2000, there were 167 workers who commuted into the municipality and 274 workers who commuted away.
 The municipality is a net exporter of workers, with about 1.6 workers leaving the municipality for every one entering.
 About 16.8% of the workforce coming into La Sagne are coming from outside Switzerland.
 Of the working population, 9.9% used public transportation to get to work, and 53.2% used a private car.

+Transportation

+The municipality has five railway stations on the La Chaux-de-Fonds–Les Ponts-de-Martel line: La Corbatière, La Sagne-Eglise, La Sagne, Les Coeudres-Est, and Les Coeudres, providing hourly service to Les Ponts-de-Martel and La Chaux-de-Fonds.

 Religion

 From the 2000 census, 177 or 17.8% were Roman Catholic, while 583 or 58.5% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 2 members of an Orthodox church (or about 0.20% of the population), there were 2 individuals (or about 0.20% of the population) who belonged to the Christian Catholic Church, and there were 47 individuals (or about 4.71% of the population) who belonged to another Christian church.
 There were 3 individuals (or about 0.30% of the population) who were Jewish, and 2 (or about 0.20% of the population) who were Islamic.
 There was 1 person who was Buddhist and 2 individuals who belonged to another church.
 162 (or about 16.25% of the population) belonged to no church, are agnostic or atheist, and 39 individuals (or about 3.91% of the population) did not answer the question.